 US Coast Guard Guidon (AUP stands for the Auxiliary University Program, the “ROTC” of the Coast Guard)

+Personal Color (PC and Personal Flag (PF).
 Indicates an officer’s rank.
 These officers are known as “flag officers” because the flag comes with the rank.
-All PCs must have fringe (PCs flown from a mast aboard a ship, do not have fringe).
+All PCs must have fringe (PFs flown from a mast ashore or aboard a ship, do not have fringe).
+Most PCs are 3’x4′ and there are some that are 4’4″x5’6″.

 Flag of a US Space Force General